 The second question is of particular interest for our project as in the CDS sample (Wave 1997), which over-represents minorities, around 47% (1,046 out of 2,207) of households answer in an affirmative way to this question.
 The fact that so many households move to a specific neighborhood specifically to foster their children’s development and future opportunities constitutes part of the motivation for considering neighborhood choice as a key parenting decision.

 The second part is about a book project with Matthias Doepke.
 The book is already in progress: a contract was signed with Princeton University Press and we have worked on it for ca. one year.
+We have submitted the first draft and will be working at the revision based on the referee reports.
 The focus is understanding from a positive perspective the evolution of parenting style across countries and over time.
 The book has an interdisciplinary focus although it emphasizes the perspective of economics.
 The book is academic in the sense that it is in large part about research, but also intended for a broad audience.
-It should be of interest across the social sciences, and the audience should include academics, researchers, policy makers, education professionals and general readers, especially intellectually curious parents from a wide range of backgrounds.
+It should be of interest across the social sciences, and the audience should include academics, researchers, policymakers, education professionals and general readers, especially intellectually curious parents from a wide range of backgrounds.
 The paper also emphasizes an international perspective rather than focusing on a single country, which should further broaden the appeal.

 The focus of the book is how incentives shape what parents do.
 We argue that an economic analysis of incentives can help us understand how many children people have, how much they invest in their upbringing, and what parenting style they choose. we believe that the main determinant of the differences across industrialized countries is income inequality, not income levels.
 The return to schooling – an important determinant of income inequality – is a key feature.
 We document that in countries with low inequality parents tend to be more permissive, while in countries with high inequality parents are both more authoritarian and more prone to instill in them a drive to achieve ambitious goals.
 The values transmitted by families turn out to matter for economic success, both at the individual and societal level.